Today’s Low-Carb Lesson – The Top 3 Mistakes To Avoid When Fasting.

 - Don’t get fixated with numbers – don’t set unrealistic goals.
 Don’t set yourself up for failure.
 Ensure you have balance in your life.
 Become intuitive.
 If you have to stop fasting for various reasons, that’s OK.
 Life happens.
 Become an intuitive faster.

-Top 3 mistakes to avoid when fasting – Summary & Top Tips
+Intermittent Fasting – Summary & Top Tips

 - Metabolic flexibility – by living low-carb and being fat-adapted allows us to become efficient fat burners and be able to tap into our fat reserves when required.
 It also allows us to efficiently burn carbs when required.